Notable People

 Mindy Grossman belongs in a rebuilt AmazingJews library because she represents a distinct modern Jewish American business story.
 Not old manufacturing wealth, not startup myth, not activist finance, but the executive art of remaking consumer platforms by changing how they are narrated.

 She treated retail like a media business before many companies fully understood that they were already in media whether they liked it or not.
-She saw that customers were not only shopping.
-They were affiliating, performing taste, and choosing identities.
+She saw that customers were doing more than shopping.
+They were affiliating, performing taste, choosing identities, and entering the kind of brand-led communities that later technology executives such as Marc Benioff would also make central to company storytelling.

 That insight shaped HSN most clearly and WW most publicly.
 Even where the outcomes were mixed, the method was the same.